asavagar/uk-covid19-firm-creation/content/publication/reports/May2020/index.md

 publication: "*Journal of Source Themes, 1*(1)"
 publication_short: ""

-abstract: We analyse Companies House ìbasic company dataî up to 30th April in order to understand the effect of covid-19 policies on business creation.
+abstract: We analyse Companies House basic company data up to 30th April in order to understand the effect of covid-19 policies on business creation.

 # Summary.
 An optional shortened abstract.
-summary: We analyse Companies House ìbasic company dataî up to 30th April in order to understand the effect of covid-19 policies on business creation.
+summary: We analyse Companies House ‚Äúbasic company data‚Äù up to 30th April in order to understand the effect of covid-19 policies on business creation.

 tags:
 - Report